WermooZ/pedal-king-in-yellow/README.md

 https://www.freestompboxes.org/viewtopic.php?p=293456&hilit=exar#p293456

-SF-2 is a fuzz pedal, handmade in Poland in 90s by not existing now Exar Electronix.
+SF-2 is a fuzz pedal, handmade in Poland in 90s by not existing now Exar Electronix (Janusz Raczyk and Leszek Gruszka).

 This version is modified a bit to my taste to improve clarity, tone and noise levels.